theramiyer/blog/content/post/2021/on-petrol-prices.md

 Regardless, the process of switching will take a long time.
 Perhaps half a decade.
 Perhaps more.
 An acquaintance pointed out how mobile phones became a reality in India.
 But can we go on with these tax rates, knowing fully well that as the world opens up to more travel and the demand for fuel increases, the prices of crude oil will also increase.

 Is such discouragement to using fossil fuels or even reduce dependency on fuel imports healthy, when we have no accessible alternatives?
+We are paying in multiples of the crude price, as this graphic shows:

+{{< figure src="https://blogfiles.ramiyer.me/2021/images/no-parity.webp" alt="Average petrol price as multiples of crude prices" caption="Average petrol price as multiples of crude prices (Courtesy: [India Today](https://www.indiatoday.in/) and Ajit Paul, as of Feb 2021)" >}}

 ### Domestic oil exploration